 The following are matters dealt with last week by sheriff’s department officers:

-A deputy was dispatched at about 11:30 p.m. to a Brown Road residence at Raymondville regarding a report of harassment.
+––A deputy was dispatched at about 11 a.m. to a storage unit facility on U.S. 60 at Cabool regarding a report of a break-in.

 Texas County Jail admissions

 Sean B. Murphy – 10-day commitment

 Justin T. Collins – DWI, possession of marijuana

 Scott E. Hoener – DWI, driving while revoked

 James D. Cole – passing bad checks

 Ronald E. Parrish – DWI, leaving scene of an accident

 Roger A. Christ – stealing motor vehicle

 Sherman L. Hall – driving while revoked